xufan-zhai/GAN-VAE/README.md

 # GAN-VAE
-DCGAN, Linear GAN and VAE
+This contains code for DCGAN, Linear GAN and VAE.
+For better results, please modify the number of epochs for training.